 The price of a unit of a mutual fund is referred to as the NAV (‘Net Asset Value’).
 The NAV is calculated by dividing the total net assets of the fund by the total number of units issued.
 Mutual funds typically update their NAVs at the end of the trading day and the valuation of the assets within the mutual fund are then based on the closing market prices of the fund’s securities.

-The NAVs published on the MeDirect website for a mutual fund is hence backward looking, and does not act as an indication of the NAV for the following trading day.
+The NAVs published on the MeDirect website for a mutual fund are, therefore, backward looking and do not act as an indication of the NAV for the following trading day.